Menu

 List of Asbestos Floor Tiles

 Asbestos floor tiles could contain up to 70% asbestos by weight.
-This high asbestos content posed risks to people who manufactured, installed or renovated the tiles.
+This high asbestos content posed risks to anyone who manufactured, installed or renovated the tiles.

-Asbestos floor tiles came in two main varieties: vinyl tiles and asphalt tiles.
-Vinyl and asphalt asbestos tiles were popular in buildings and homes.
-These two types of asbestos floor tiles had differing properties and appearances.
+Asbestos floor tiles came in two main varieties: vinyl and asphalt.
+Both varieties were popular in buildings and homes.
+These two types of asbestos floor tiles have different properties and appearances.

 Vinyl Asbestos Tiles